Toronto Rotman 2016 MBA Essay Tips and Deadlines

 1. Please state your professional goals and how you plan to achieve them.
 (Please limit your answer to 25o words.)

 This is a pretty straightforward goals question, requiring a concise answer.
 What do you want to do and where do you want to do it?
 The "where" refers to industry, not necessarily geography, but geography could be a part of your goal.
 If it is, you should include it in your response.

-Your essay should show Rotman that you have thought about your career path, Rotman's role in that chosen path, and how your career can realistically progress after you receive your Rotman MBA.
+Your essay should show Rotman that you have thought about your career path and how the Rotman MBA experience can combine with your previous experience and education to help you achieve your goal.

 My suggestion here would be to avoid what my friend and colleague from Maxx Associates, Maxx Duffy, calls "umbrella words."
 These are general terms for valued attributes, but they tend to be abused and overused in the MBA application process.
-There is nothing wrong with them other than the reality that they are sapped them of meaning and impact.
-And if you use these umbella words, you will blend in with all the others who are also using them, just like one more black umbrella on a rainy day.
+There is nothing wrong with them other than the reality that they have been sapped of meaning and impact.
+And if you use these umbrella words, you will blend in with all the others who are also using them, just like one more black umbrella on a rainy day.

 An example: leadership.
 I guarantee that attribute (or any form of "lead") will be the most commonly mentioned term.
-I encourage you not to use a form of "lead" or "leader."
+I encourage you not to use a form of the words "lead" or "leader."
 It is an umbrella word.
 Instead, go into the key attributes you have that make you a great leader.
 Those are the qualities that go under the umbrella.
 They will be more distinctive and more memorable.
 Hint: Duke Fuqua has a list of leadership attributes.